alainlompo/spics/README.md

 We will use Archimate to describe Enterprise Architectures and spics extended integration abilities powered by micro services best practices among others. <br/>
 <ul>
 <li>For a brief description of Archimate, see <a href='https://github.com/alainlompo/spics/blob/master/doc/note_on_archimate.md'>here</a></li>
+<li>For a deeper dive into Archimate look into The Open Group presentation <a href='http://www.opengroup.org/subjectareas/enterprise/archimate'>here</a></li>
 </ul>
 </p>